iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 I see an area with statistics:
 - the top 5 most popular items
 - the bottom 5 least popular items

+"Popularity" is determined by total quantity of that item fulfilled
 ```

 ```